adammaj1/Mandelbrot-Sets-Alternate-Parameter-Planes/README.md

 ![](./png/LCM_c_5000_-0.750000_1.500000_600.png)

 Description by  [David E. Joyce](https://mathcs.clarku.edu/~djoyce/julia/altplane.html)
->  the most notable feature of the set is a cardioid
+>  the most notable feature of the set is a cardioid.

 ### z^2 + (k +1/p)